 The safety and well-being of our patients and employees is of our utmost concern.
 We have put protocols in place to protect our patients and staff while continuing to provide medically necessary care.

-If you or a household member have fever, respiratory symptoms or have traveled overseas or to a disease hotspot within the past 14 days, please contact our office by phone at 337-269-9777 to reschedule your appointment.
-For everyone's safety, do not come to our office.
+If you or a household member have any of the COVID19 symptoms identified by the CDC, have tested positive for COVID19 or are awaiting results of a test, please contact our office by phone at 337-269-9777 to reschedule your appointment or set up a telehealth visit.
+For everyone's safety, do NOT come to our office.

 CAUSES & PREVENTION: